petermc87/yum-2-me/README.md

 When you arrive at the landing page, there will be an option to Login or Signup.
 Here, you can choose whether you are accessing the Restaurant or Customer home page.

-When logged in, the will be a hamburger that will direct you to the profile section.
+When logged in, a hamburger will direct you to the profile section.
 Update the information in the field provided.

 ## Customers
 When you select the **Yum2me** icon on the left corner of the navigation bar, you will be rediected to the index page.
 All registered restaurants will be listed here for the customer to select.